 - Patient's Guide to Perioperative Antithrombotic Therapy (American College of Chest Physicians) - PDF

-- Speak Up: Help Avoid Mistakes in Your Surgery (Joint Commission) - PDF Available in Spanish
+- Speak Up: Help Avoid Mistakes in Your Surgery (Joint Commission) - PDF Also in Spanish

 - What Is a Ventilator?
 (National Heart, Lung, and Blood Institute)

 - Common Interventional Radiology Procedures (Society of Interventional Radiology)

 - Cryotherapy (Radiological Society of North America, American College of Radiology) Also in Spanish